valerycolong/parse-server-api-mail-adapter/README.md

         options: {
             // Set to true if templates are to be processed by a thirdparty api like sendgrid.
 (Defaults to false).
             external: true,
+            // Set whether or not verification email should be sent - defaults to true.
+            verificationEmail: true,
+            // Set whether or not password reset email should be sent - defaults to true.
+            passwordResetEmail: true,
             // The email address from which emails are sent (Required).
             sender: 'sender@example.com',
             // The email templates - (Optional).